SpookedDoor/Andrew-Discord-Bot/README.md

 ------------------------------------------------------------------------------
 ## THE REAL SHIT AND ITS FEATURES
-This bot was made as an inside-joke, and it could be pretty offensive, so there's that.
-It's also pretty funny, I'd say.
+This bot was made as an inside-joke, and it can be pretty offensive, so there's that.
+But hey, it's also pretty funny to see the braindead spew its yap, I'd say.

-(Of course, we don't agree with the stuff he says.
-This is purely satire.)
+(Of course, we don't condone anything he says.
+This is purely satire, and it does not reflect our personal views.)

-It features over 200 (and counting!) nonsensical messages that sent at random intervals, as well as peak slash commands, image descriptions, and hell, it's even got a LLM!
+It features over 200 (and counting!) nonsensical messages that sent at random intervals, as well as peak slash commands, vision capablities, TTS, and hell, it's even got a LLM!

-And for even more entertainment; [he's even got a enemy that beefs with Andrew!](https://github.com/TheDragonary/Anti-Andrew-Discord-Bot) (Note: Bot isn't included with the main package.
-It's purely an optional, separate project.)
+And for even more entertainment; [he's even got a enemy that beefs with Andrew!](https://github.com/TheDragonary/Anti-Andrew-Discord-Bot) (It ain't included with Andrew-Bot though, obviously.
+It has to be installed seperately, and it is admittedly oftentimes more outdated than Andrew.)

 ------------------------------------------------------------------------------
 # REQUIREMENTS FOR THE FEW THAT NEED IT